 Historic 1656 British fort where Nelson served, in Jamaica's pirate capital

-What is the best time of year to visit attractions in Jamaica?
+When is the best season to visit attractions in Jamaica?

 December to April (dry season) for best weather and beach conditions.
 July brings Reggae Sumfest in Montego Bay for music lovers.